 The Lithuanian Constitution is in compliance with the Venice Commission.
-As of September 1, 2019, individuals (natural and legal persons) will have the right to directly apply to the Constitutional Court of

-Lithuania claiming that a law or other legal act of the Parliament, the President, or the Government are not in line with the Constitution and is breaching their rights.331 This year, Lithuania held two referendums on changes to the Constitution: one on reducing the number of MPs from 141 to 121 and another on dual citizenship for those who left Lithuania after 1990 and took up citizenship in countries meeting European and transatlantic criteria (e.g. EU, NATO, OECD).
-The current constitution does not allow them to keep Lithuanian citizenship.332 mance of all judges and all courts in Lithuania.
+As of September 1, 2019, individuals (natural and legal persons) will have the right to directly apply to the Constitutional Court of Lithuania claiming that a law or other legal act of the Parliament, the President, or the Government are not in line with the Constitution and is breaching their rights.
+This year, Lithuania held two referendums on changes to the Constitution: one on reducing the number of MPs from 141 to 121 and another on dual citizenship for those who left Lithuania after 1990 and took up citizenship in countries meeting European and transatlantic criteria (e.g. EU, NATO, OECD).
+The current constitution does not allow them to keep Lithuanian citizenship.

+According to the Bertelsmann Stiftung's Transformation Index (BTI) 2018, "The judicial system is independent of the executive and administration is largely free from unjustified party political pressure."
+The courts are open and independent; in cooperation with the Lithuanian chapter of Transparency International, the National Administration of Courts has set up a website which tracks the performance of all judges and all courts in Lithuania.
 The initiative is called atvirasteismas.lt (open parliament).
-According to a 2018-19 report by the European Network of Councils for the Judiciary, in Lithuania 13% of judges reported that corruption occurs regularly or occasionally.334 This percentage is the fourth highest in Europe, after Bulgaria (19%), Croatia (16%), and Italy (14%).
+According to a 2018-19 report by the European Network of Councils for the Judiciary, in Lithuania 13% of judges reported that corruption occurs regularly or occasionally.
+This percentage is the fourth highest in Europe, after Bulgaria (19%), Croatia (16%), and Italy (14%).

-According to the Bertelsmann Stiftung's Transformation Index (BTI) 2018, "The judicial system is independent of the executive and administration is largely free from unjustified party political pressure."
-The courts are open and independent; in cooperation with the Lithuanian chapter of Transparency International, the National Administration of Courts has set up a website which tracks the perfor-

-The 2018 Human Rights Index335 from Freedom Barometer has given Lithuania a score of 7.63 out of a possible 10, and is ranked 23rd, behind Estonia (ranked 18th) and Poland (ranked 19th).
+The 2018 Human Rights Index from Freedom Barometer has given Lithuania a score of 7.63 out of a possible 10, and is ranked 23rd, behind Estonia (ranked 18th) and Poland (ranked 19th).
 The Human Rights Index scored countries in four broad areas (with Lithuania ranked in each)-personal safety (7.52), access to education (7.40), tolerance and inclusion (6.50), and personal rights (9.10).
 The score for tolerance and inclusion increased drastically, from 5.93 in 2017, and access to education slightly decreased; with a score of 7.52 in 2017.

 The European division of the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) conducted a 2019 Rainbow Index assessing the achievement of LGBTI rights with Lithuania ranking 32nd among 49 European countries.
 Lithuania's constitution still defines marriage as a union between a man and a woman.
 The lack of human rights progress in this area maybe due to the largely Catholic majority religion and public discrimination towards LGBTQI.

-In a 2019 Eurobarometer Survey on Discrimination in the EU, only 53% of Lithuanians agree that gay, lesbian, or bisexual people should have the same rights as heterosexual people, compared to the EU average of 76%.336
+In a 2019 Eurobarometer Survey on Discrimination in the EU, only 53% of Lithuanians agree that gay, lesbian, or bisexual people should have the same rights as heterosexual people, compared to the EU average of 76%.

 On May 31, 2018 the European Court of Human Rights ruled in the case of Abu Zubaydah v.
-Lithuania337 that Lithuania violated their human rights obligations for their part in the rendition, secret detention, and torture and ill-treatment of terrorism suspects.338 The case concerns the applicant's allegations that Lithuania let the United States CIA transport the applicant onto its territory under the CIA's secret extraordinary rendition program and allowed him to be subjected to ill-treatment and arbitrary detention in a CIA detention 'black site.'
-Furthermore, a new whistleblower law adopted by the Lithuanian parliament is coming into effect in 2019 and will give protection to individuals reporting cases of suspected corruption within their organizations.339 persons suspected of (charged with) criminal offences and 19,779 persons convicted by the courts.341
+Lithuania that Lithuania violated their human rights obligations for their part in the rendition, secret detention, and torture and ill-treatment of terrorism suspects.
+The case concerns the applicant's allegations that Lithuania let the United States CIA transport the applicant onto its territory under the CIA's secret extraordinary rendition program and allowed him to be subjected to ill-treatment and arbitrary detention in a CIA detention 'black site.'
+Furthermore, a new whistleblower law adopted by the Lithuanian parliament is coming into effect in 2019 and will give protection to individuals reporting cases of suspected corruption within their organizations.339 persons suspected of (charged with) criminal offences and 19,779 persons convicted by the courts.

-Sixty-nine percent of Lithuanians say it is very important to have a judicial system that treats everyone fairly.340 In 2018, there were 24,075
+Sixty-nine percent of Lithuanians say it is very important to have a judicial system that treats everyone fairly.
+In 2018, there were 24,075